 - Evolution of Education Museum: The Claytonville one-room school house.

-The Prince Albert Historical Society manages two other historical buildings that are not currently available: the Nisbet Church and the Blockhouse.
-These buildings were located in Kinsmen Park but were dismantled in 2018 as they required extensive repairs.
+The Nisbet Church and the Blockhouse buildings are also managed by the Prince Albert Historical Society.
+These buildings were constructed in the 1870s and 1880s.
+The buildings were located in Kinsmen Park but were dismantled in 2018 as they required extensive repairs.
 A campaign was initiated in 2019 to raise funds for reconstruction of the buildings.
 The new location for the buildings will be west of the Historical Museum.
 To donate funds towards reconstruction, please use our GoFundMe page or contact the PAHS at 306 764-2992.
 All donations over $20 will be issued a tax receipt.